›You are hereHome›Trans-Siberian & Mongolia Overview

 Welcome to the irrepressible capital of China.
 If you'd like to explore Beijing's myriad incredible sights, we'd recommend arriving a few days earlier to witness places like the Forbidden City and Great Wall of China.

 This surprising city combines tradition with modern day in a Soviet-style framework.
-Ulaanbaatar may look grey, but the city's inherent spirit and its colourful people make this a city to remember.
+Ulaanbaatar may look gray, but the city's inherent spirit and its colorful people make this a city to remember.
 With its rolling meadows, forested hills and imposing rock formations, a ger camp in Terelj National Park is the perfect place to take in Mongolia's natural beauty.

 Completely surrounded by mountains and tree-covered shores, beautiful Lake Baikal is the world's oldest and deepest lake, holding over 20% of the world's fresh water.

 The world's most famous train line, the Trans-Siberian is also the longest - winding its way through forests, small Siberian villages and big industrial cities to the far-flung reaches of Russia.

 Kungur is a charming Siberian town with a history of leather making, trade and is home to the remarkable Kungur Ice Cave.